train my eye to view

 you rule.
 And I’ll come here again, to you.

-I’ll be still and brood awhile
+I’ll be still awhile

 and think things through